Double Taxation applications and claims: Repayment claims from non-residents: The key features

 - the fact that we have paid a previous claim without enquiry does not mean that we will not open an enquiry into a subsequent claim even if the claimant’s circumstances do not appear to have changed

-- be aware of the need to liaise closely at all stages with colleagues in Business International, Outward Investment and other HMRC offices who may have an interest in the case before opening an enquiry, during an enquiry, and before we close any enquiry.
+- be aware of the need to liaise closely at all stages with colleagues in Business, Assets & International Base Protection Policy team and other HMRC offices who may have an interest in the case before opening an enquiry, during an enquiry, and before we close any enquiry.

 Notices and letters